-Name, Address, Age Disinterested Directors Position(s) Held With Company Term of Office and Length of Term Served Principal Occupation(s) During the Past Five Years Other Public Company Directorships Held by Director During the Past Five Years John Reilly (70) Gladstone Capital Corporation 1521 Westbranch Drive Suite 200 McLean, Virginia 22102 Director Term expires at 2015 annual meeting.
+Name, Address, and Age Disinterested Director Position(s) Held With Company Term of Office and Length of Time Served Principal Occupation(s) During the Past Five Years Other Directorships Held by Director John D. Reilly (71) Gladstone Capital Corporation 1521 Westbranch Drive Suite 100 McLean, Virginia, 22102 Director Term expires at 2015 annual meeting.
 Director since January 2011.
 President of Reilly Investment Corporation since 1987.
-From 2009 to present, board member of Beekman Helix India, a real estate focused merchant bank.
-From 2006 to present co-chairman for Community Preservation and Development Corporation.
-From 2005 to April 2012 board member of Victory Housing.
-Gladstone Commercial Corporation; Gladstone Investment Corporation Interested Directors Terry Lee Brubaker (68) Gladstone Capital Corporation 1521 Westbranch Drive Suite 200 McLean, Virginia 22102 Director, Vice Chairman, Chief Operating Officer and Assistant Secretary Term expires at 2015 annual meeting.
-Director since 2003.
-Vice Chairman since 2004.
-Our Chief Operating Officer since our inception in 2001 and of Gladstone Investment Corporation and Gladstone Commercial Corporation since 2005 and 2003, respectively, and Secretary of the same until October 2012.
-Vice Chairman of Gladstone Investment Corporation and Gladstone Commercial Corporation since 2005 and July 2007, respectively.
-Vice Chairman, Chief Operating Officer and a director of our Adviser since 2006 and Secretary of our Adviser from 2006 until February 2011.
-Gladstone Investment Corporation; Gladstone Commercial Corporation;
+From 2009 to 2012, board member of Beekman Helix India, a real estate investment management company focused on India.
+Board member from 2006 to present, for Community Preservation and Development Corporation.
+Board member of Victory Housing from 2005 to 2011, rejoining the board in 2013.
+From 1996 to present, chairman of the Advisory Board of the Snite Museum of Art at the University of Notre Dame.
+Gladstone Commercial Corporation; Gladstone Land Corporation; Gladstone Investment Corporation

+Name, Address, and Age Interested Directors Position(s) Held With Company Term of Office and Length of Time Served Principal Occupation(s) During the Past Five Years Other Directorships Held by Director Terry Lee Brubaker (69) Vice Chairman.
+Term expires at 2015 annual Vice Chairman since 2004.
+Our Chief Gladstone Gladstone Capital Corporation Chief Operating meeting.
+Director Operating Officer since our inception in Commercial 1521 Westbranch Drive Officer since 2003.
+2001 and of Gladstone Investment Corporation; Suite 100 and Assistant Corporation and Gladstone Commercial Gladstone Land McLean, Virginia, 22102 Secretary Corporation since 2005 and 2003, Corporation; respectively, and Secretary of the same Gladstone until October 2012.
+Vice Chairman of Investment Gladstone Investment Corporation and Corporation Gladstone Commercial Corporation since 2005 and 2007, respectively.
+Vice Chairman, and Chief Operating Officer of our Adviser since 2006 and Secretary of our Adviser from 2006 until February 2011.
+Vice Chairman and Chief Operating Officer of Gladstone Land Corporation since April 2007.

-Name, Address, Age Position(s) Held With Company Term of Office and Length of Term Served Principal Occupation(s) During the Past Five Years Other Public Company Directorships Held by Director During the Past Five Years David A.R.
-Dullum (64) Gladstone Capital Corporation 1521 Westbranch Drive Suite 200 McLean, Virginia 22102 Director and Executive Vice President Term expires at 2015 annual meeting.
-Director since our inception in 2001.
-Executive Vice President since 2010.
-Senior Managing Director of our Adviser since February 2008.
-President of Gladstone Investment Corporation since 2008.
-Executive Vice President of Gladstone Commercial since October 2010.
+Position(s) Term of Held With Office and Name, Address, and Age Company Length of Time Served Office and Principal Occupation(s) During the Past Five Years Other Directorships Held by Director David A.R.
+Dullum (65) Director and Term expires at 2015 annual Senior Managing Director of our Adviser Gladstone Gladstone Capital Corporation Executive Vice meeting.
+Director since our inception since 2008, renamed Executive Commercial 1521 Westbranch Drive President in 2001.
+Executive Vice President Managing Director of our Adviser in Corporation; Suite 100 since 2012.
+2013.
+President of Gladstone Investment Gladstone McLean, Virginia 22102 Corporation since 2008.
+Executive Vice Investment President of Gladstone Commercial since Corporation October 2010.
 Partner of New England Partners, a venture capital firm, from 1995 to 2009.
-President and a Director of Harbor Acquisition Corporation from May 2005 until May 2008.
-Gladstone Commercial Corporation; Gladstone Investment Corporation; Harbor Acquisition Corp.